-This class emphasizes advance tennis skills (forehand, backhand, serve, volley, and lob) as well as the selection and care of equipment, rules proper etiquette, terminology, and the components of physical fitness.
+This course will cover tennis skills of the forehand, backhand, serve, volley, and lob at the advance level.
+This course will also introduce the selection and care of equipment, rules, proper etiquette, terminology, strategies of the game, and components of fitness.